 Since January 1, 2018, the registrant has issued the following securities in transactions not involving any public offering.
 For each of the following transactions, the registrant relied upon Section 4(a)(2) of the Securities Act, as transactions by an issuer not involving any public offering or Section 3(a)(9) of the Securities Act as a security exchanged by an issuer with its existing security holders exclusively where no commission or other remuneration is paid or given directly or indirectly for soliciting such exchange.
 For each such transaction, the registrant did not use general solicitation to market the securities, the securities were offered to a limited number of persons, the investors had access to information regarding the registrant (including information contained in its Annual Reports on Form 10-K, Quarterly Reports on Form 10-Q and Current Reports on Form 8-K filed with the SEC, and press releases made by the registrant), and the registrant was available to answer questions by prospective investors.
+The registrant reasonably believes that each of the investors was an accredited investor.
 The proceeds were used to reduce the registrant's working capital deficiency and for other corporate purposes.